KEEPING YOUR KITTEN SAFE

 Insect bites/stings

-Insect bites/stings cause swelling and occasionally an allergic reaction.
-This is usually seen as swelling of the paws or face, although internal swelling may also result in breathing difficulties.
-Take your kitten to see the veterinarian, who may administer a treatment to help settle the allergic reaction.
+Insect bites/stings may cause swelling and occasionally an allergic reaction.
+This may present as swelling of the paws or face.
+Take your kitten to the veterinarian, who may administer a treatment to help settle the allergic reaction.
 If you suspect your kitten has been bitten by a snake, do not try any treatments or tourniquets at home.
-Take them immediately to your vet for assessment as the venom can cause life threatening problem quickly.
+Take them immediately to your vet for assessment as the venom can cause life threatening problems quickly.

 Electrocution